Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How is income calculated for Medicare's IRMAA determinations?

 The income used to determine IRMAA is a form of Modified Adjusted Gross Income (MAGI), but it’s specific to Medicare.
-The Modified Adjusted Gross Income may be different from your Adjusted Gross Income, because some people have additional income sources that must be added to their AGI to determine their IRMAA-specific MAGI.
+The Modified Adjusted Gross Income may differ from your Adjusted Gross Income, because some people have additional income sources that must be added to their AGI to determine their IRMAA-specific MAGI.

 It’s important to understand that MAGI for calculating IRMAA isn’t the same as the MAGI that you might be accustomed to for non-healthcare purposes, nor is it exactly the same as MAGI for calculating premium tax credits and Medicaid/CHIP eligibility under the Affordable Care Act.
 Table 1 in this Congressional Research Service brief is useful in seeing how MAGI is determined for IRMAA calculations.